Studying in Germany

 If your school leaving certificate does not qualify you to study in Germany directly, you must first attend a foundation year at a Preparatory College (Studienkolleg).
 The Studienkolleg offers a two semester course of studies that is aimed at preparing you for your studies at the university.
 There are both private and public Studienkollegs.
 Most Studienkollegs offer specialization courses in the following fields:

-In order to attend the Studienkolleg, you have to pass a language test at the level of B2+, because German is a mandatory subject and the language of instruction in all of the courses.
-Apart from that, you may also have to pass an entrance exam in your field of specialization.
 After two semesters of studies in the Studienkolleg, you take final examinations in which you prove a level of knowledge in the relevant subjects which is comparable to the German Abitur examinations (Feststellungsprüfung).
 In addition, you must also do the German language proficiency test for admission to the university (s.
 DSH).
-This test can also be done in the Studienkolleg. |
+This test can also be done in the Studienkolleg.

-What should I pay attention to when I send in my application?
-Once you have made your decision what to study at a German University, the university service at our language school will begin. |
+Once you have made your decision what to study at a German University, the university service at our language school will begin.

 How good does my German have to be?

 To be accepted to and study at a German university, you must pass a language test at the level of C1.
 To reach the level of C1, you will have to take part in a standard language course lasting around one year with 20 units of instruction per week.
-Thereafter, you can choose between three different tests: Sprachschule zum Ehrstein offers preparation courses for all of these language tests. |

 What does studying in Germany cost?